OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 In the previous example, because `format/font` is not specified in the call to **myRange.load()**, the `format.font.color` property cannot be read.

 To optimize performance, you should explicitly specify the properties and relationships to load when using the **load()** method on an object, as covered in [Excel JavaScript API performance optimizations](performance.md).
-For more information about the **load()** method, see [Excel JavaScript API advanced concepts](excel-add-ins-advanced-concepts.md).
+For more information about the **load()** method, see [Advanced programming concepts with the Excel JavaScript API](excel-add-ins-advanced-concepts.md).

 ## null or blank property values